How to Get More Visitors to Your Site Using Google!

 Question 4) Is there a more efficient way to find keywords that I can easily rank for?

 Answer 4) The keyword tool offered by Google is a free tool and the functions are pretty basic.
 One of the best premium tools that I’ve used can be found is called SEO Powersuite.
 It’s more affordable than tools like A Hrefs and Moz Pro and produces excellent results.
 This tool drastically cuts down on the amount of time finding keywords that you can easily rank for.
+If you want to give it a try, there is a free trial for SEO Powersuite that works on Windows, Mac OSX, and Linux.

 Question 5) If there was one piece of advice that you can give in regards to SEO, what would it be?